Critical thinking skills and the Study of Arguments

 Therefore, the movie will be good.”

-A good, deductively valid argument is characterized by its validity and soundness.
-Validity refers to the logical structure of the argument, ensuring that if the premises are true, then the conclusion must also be true.
-Soundness encompasses validity but also guarantees that the argument’s premises are, in fact, true.
+The validity and soundness of an argument are what define a sound, deductively valid argument.
+Validity refers to the logical structure of the argument, ensuring that if the premises are true, the conclusion must also be proper.
+In addition to being valid, soundness ensures that the premises of the argument are true.

 Inductive arguments

 Unlike deductive ones, which are not about absolute certainty but probability and likelihood.
 Where deductive arguments start with general principles and apply them to specific instances, inductive reasoning moves in the opposite direction.
-It begins with observations of specific instances and draws general conclusions from them.
+It begins with observations of particular cases and draws general conclusions from them.

 Inductive arguments